 Stream for longer than 15 minutes to let your audience grow and engage, but avoid viewer drop-off by ending after 1-2 hours.

-Slice the content and share highlights from your Live Event using a video ad or post on LinkedIn.
+If your 3rd-party broadcasting partner allows you to download your recording, slice the content and share highlights from your LinkedIn Live Event using a video ad or post on LinkedIn.

 Nurture your attendees

 After the livestream, continue the conversation with your attendees by sharing resources, emailing attendees who registered, and by using a retargeting ad campaign on LinkedIn.

 Learn what customers are saying about LinkedIn Events

 “LinkedIn was great for us, because it turned the challenge of a digital event into an opportunity to reach and engage more widely than ever before.”

 “LinkedIn Audio Events empowers our brand to build community with our audiences in a meaningful way.
 It creates a space where colleagues, clients, prospective buyers, industry influencers and the global LinkedIn community can meet in a real, unfiltered way.”

 “We plan to include more streaming, Sponsored Content, Message Ads campaigns, and more LinkedIn Live [streams] to capitalize on our event marketing.”

 “LinkedIn Live was the perfect vehicle to connect to our audience and have them participate from around the globe in one of our biggest product launches.
 Our introduction of Enterprise A2019, the industry’s first cloud-native intelligent automation platform, was a huge success.”

 “LinkedIn was the ideal promotional channel for Celosphere Live – we have a very high-quality following on the platform and streaming with LinkedIn Live helped us to achieve a truly exceptional event experience.”